The Quest To Uncover The “Gold Standard”

-Highlighting your service standards is what I call “fortune telling.”
+Highlighting your service standards is what I call “fortune-telling.”
 It’s a way for travelers to look into the future.

 Sharing your brand’s standards will help to define what a customer can expect.

 It also reminds management and employees of the challenge and obligations they face in being accountable for these standards.
-I break this down further with clear examples of brand standards being put into practice a little later in this article.
+I break this down further with clear examples of brand standards being put into practice later in this article.

 Promises, Guarantees, and Commitments –